RomeoDespres/reapy/docs/source/index.rst

 Contributing
 ------------

-For now, about a third of ReaScript API has a ``reapy`` counterpart.
-Feel free to extend the API by forking the `repository <https://github.com/RomeoDespres/reapy>`_ !
+For now, about a third of ReaScript API has a ``reapy`` counterpart, the docs are far from great, and many bugs are waiting to be found.
+Feel free to improve the project by checking the `contribution guide <https://github.com/RomeoDespres/reapy/blob/master/CONTRIBUTING.md>`_ !

 Author
 ------